Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona vs. Purdue BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest at Gainbridge Fieldhouse has the No. 1 Arizona Wildcats (8-0) going head to head against the No. 3 Purdue Boilermakers (9-1) at 4:30 PM ET (on December 16).
-Our computer prediction projects a close 80-77 victory for Arizona, so expect a competitive matchup.
+Saturday's contest that pits the No. 1 Arizona Wildcats (8-0) versus the No. 3 Purdue Boilermakers (9-1) at Gainbridge Fieldhouse should be a tight matchup based on our computer prediction, which projects a final score of 80-77 in favor of Arizona.
+Game time is at 4:30 PM ET on December 16.

-Based on our computer prediction, Arizona projects to cover the 1.5-point spread in its matchup against Purdue.
-The over/under is currently listed at 159.5, and the two sides are projected to come in below that total.
+According to our computer prediction, Arizona is projected to cover the point spread (1.5) against Purdue.
+The two sides are expected to fall short of the 159.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!